 - Recent Snow and Ice Slip and Fall Maryland Court of Appeals Opinion (MSU v.
 Walker)

-- The settlement value of slip and fall cases in Maryland is sometimes a challenged to ascertain.
+- The settlement value of slip and fall cases in Maryland is sometimes a challenge to ascertain.
 Here we try to flush the questions lawyers and victims have about what their slip and fall cases is worth in Maryland.
 We include statistics, sample verdicts and settlements, and an explanation of the factors that really matter in evaluating these cases.

 - Here were take a deep dive into slip and fall cases in Maryland and what you can expect if you have a slip and fall claim